Vatss9/Dashboard/README.md

 1. Clone the repository using `git clone [project link]`.
 2. Install all the required packages by running `npm install`.
-3. Start the project with `npm run dev`.
+3. Start the project with `npm start`.

 ## Built With